StoicSun/libauthor/README.md

 # Libauthor 📔️

 Download books from an author in bulk.
+Thanks to harrison-broadbent for making [libgen-api](https://github.com/harrison-broadbent/libgen-api)

 ## Getting Started
 Install the following packages-